davemolk/dorking/README.md

 # Additional Notes
 * Some of the operators work better than others.

+* Command-line operators are translated as needed to each particular search engine.
+For instance, while bing reads *inurl* as *inurl*, dorking translates it to *inanchor* for duck duck go.

 * Brave doesn't publish advanced query info (at least that I found), so what's there is from me poking around.

 * Bing's reported operators can be unreliable (ext, hasfeed, ip, and info don't seem to work, so I've excluded them).